miseEnPlace-i/lapr2/docs/SprintD/US06/US06_RecordDailyVaccinated.md

 # 4. Tests

-_In this section, it is suggested to systematize how the tests were designed to allow a correct measurement of requirements fulfilling._

-**_DO NOT COPY ALL DEVELOPED TESTS HERE_**
+**VACCINATION CENTER TESTS**

-**Test 1:** Check that it is not possible to create an instance of the Example class with null values.
+**Test 1:** Check that if there are not any vaccine administration registered getVacAdminFromYesterdayList returns an empty list

-    @Test(expected = IllegalArgumentException.class)
+    @Test
-    	public void ensureNullIsNotAllowed() {
+    public void ensureEmptyListWorks() {
+        VaccinationCenter center = new HealthCareCenter("Centro Vacinação Porto", new Address("street", 1, "11-11", "city"), "vacinacaoporto@gmail.com",
+            "+351912345678", "+351223456799", "https://www.centrovacinaoporto.com", openingHours, closingHours, slot, this.coordinator, "a", "a");
-    	Exemplo instance = new Exemplo(null, null);
+        List<VaccineAdministration> emptyList = new ArrayList<>();

+        assertEquals(emptyList, center.getVacAdminFromYesterdayList());
     }

-_It is also recommended to organize this content by subsections._
+**VACCINATION CENTER TESTS**

+**Test 1:** Check that if there are not any vaccine administration exportation works

 # 5. Construction (Implementation)